 DMX Emergency Backup

 In archtectural applications using DMX-based lighting for emergency circuits there will be a need to provide emergency control of those lights.
-Lehigh can provide a DMX emergency backup control which will force the DMX-based lights to 100% during the power outage until the normal power is returned.
+Lehigh can provide a DMX emergency backup control which will force the DMX-based lights to 100% or a captured scene during the power outage until the normal power is returned.
+The H2816 DEBP (DMX Emergency Bypass Panel) provides this solution.